 Want To Be An Actor In Movies?
-What You Need To Know - Avoid Scammers
+What You Need To Know to Avoid Scammers

 Are Acting Managers and Agents Necessary?

 I have witnessed parents selling their car, taking out big loans, borrowing large somes of money from family and friends just to pay an unqualified agent his rediculous fee.
-This is also the case when "gratefully" signing up for bogus management representation.
+Never is this more true then with bogus management representation.

-We need to be more informed and cautious before putting our children, or ourselves in to the hands of clever and deceptive agents and managers.
+Parents need to be more informed and cautious before putting their children or themselves in to the hands of clever and deceptive agents and managers.

-The role of a Film Agent, is a major powerbroker in the industry, controlling many aspects of it.
+The role of a Film Agent is a major powerbroker in the industry controlling many aspects of it.
+Here are important tips to safeguard your selection when looking for an acting agent:

 The William Morris Agency - Los Angeles, Ca.